gnebbia/clojure_notes/sections/2_collections.md

 - maps
 - sets

+Difference between collections:
+- Lists are for collections of data that you want to access from the top of the list.
+- Vectors are for collections of data that you want to access anywhere by position.
+- Maps are for key-value pairs, which is great for organizing data and having easy access.
+- Sets are for collections of unique elements; by grouping elements together in a set, you can perform set operations on them.

 ## Lists vs Vectors

 Lists are fine when you just want to get an element off the top of the list.
 But what if you have a collection of things and you want to get the element that is right in the middle?
 In other words, what if you need index access?
 This is when you need a vector.

 Although you can use nth and last on lists as well as vectors, you will get better index access performance with vectors.
-This is because a list needs to start at the beginning to find its way to the element it wants
+This is because a list needs to start at the beginning to find its way to the element it wants.

 # List
 '(1 2 "jam" :soccer)